Central Crossing High School: Extracurricular activities

-Instrumental Music Department
+Instrumental music

-The Central Crossing High School Marching Band competes on a national level and has attended the Bands of America (BOA) Grand National Championships in Indianapolis, IN and Super Regionals in St. Louis, Missouri.
+The Central Crossing High School Marching Band competes on a national level and has attended the Bands of America Grand National Championships in Indianapolis, IN and Super Regionals in St. Louis, Missouri.
 The band also performs on a local level throughout Ohio and participates actively in the Ohio Music Education Association (OMEA, an affiliate of the National Association for Music Education) marching competition circuit.

 In 2006, the band placed 22nd overall and second in its class (AA) at Grand National Championships.

 In 2007, the Central Crossing Marching Band became the only school from SWCS to be named a Bands of America Regional Champion.
-In doing so, they became the fourth different marching band from Ohio to have won a Regional Championship.
+In doing so, they became the fourth different marching band from Ohio to have won a regional championship.
 The band competed with bands from four other states and 22 bands total.

 In 2014, the Central Crossing Winterguard placed in 3rd place at the OIPA State Championships.

 In 2015, the Central Crossing Indoor Percussion Ensemble won the WGI Dayton Regional in class PSA (Percussion Scholastic A).
 As a result, they became the only school from SWCS to ever win a WGI event.
 The ensemble received a score almost reaching the 90 point mark.
 The ensemble also became the only school in Central Columbus to get bumped up from PSA to PSO (Percussion Scholastic Open).

 The affiliated Central Crossing Winterguard and Winter Drumline have also competed successfully.

 In its inaugural year, the Winterguard competed to become Mid-East Performance Association (MEPA) State Championships in class Regional A. In 2007, the Winterguard retained their championship- this time in class Scholastic A- with their show 'Crossing the Line'.
 In April 2008, the guard won MEPA State Championships, class Scholastic A, a second time with their show 'Nella Fantasia'.
 For its 2009 season, the Winterguard was composed of 19 members performing to the music of Eva Cassidy and Bill Withers, in their show entitled "When He's Gone."

 The Central Crossing Winter Drumline is another of the school's music programs receiving honors.
 In 2009, they placed second in the Scholastic Open class at a WGI Regional in Dayton, OH.
 They were also named the Scholastic Open MEPA Champions with their 2008 show 'Out of Balance'.

 Central Crossing is also home to a growing orchestra program.

 NJROTC

-Central Crossing's NJROTC unit provides a Color Guard for various events hosted by the school, including athletic competitions.
-The unit also has a Drill and Rifle Team for the students.
-The unit has received several awards and honors over the course of the school's history, including being recognized as a Distinguished Unit since 2003.
+Central Crossing's NJROTC unit provides a color guard for various events hosted by the school, including athletic competitions.
+The unit also has a drill and rifle team for the students.
+The unit has received several awards and honors over the course of the school's history, including being recognized as a distinguished unit since 2003.

 Theater department

-The school's theater Department puts on at least two shows a year, including a fall play and a spring musical.
+The school's theater department puts on at least two shows a year, including a fall play and a spring musical.
 These performances take place in Palmer Auditorium, named for the school's first principal and great supporter of the arts, Ed Palmer, who has since retired.
-Nathan Weaver is currently the theater Director.
+As of August 2009, the current theater director is Nathan Weaver.